SukkoPera/ReBlast/README.md

 ## Testing
 I suggest to use [WavePlay-SD](https://plus4world.powweb.com/software/WavePlay-SD), a great piece of software that plays music with superb quality.
 Enter the Setup menu with <kbd>CTRL+S</kbd> and select *INT.
 INTL DGB:0* using the *MOD* button.

+More software for the card can be found [here](https://plus4world.powweb.com/effects/Digi-Blaster_Support).

 ## Programming
 ### DAC
 ReVox has no buffer, which means it must be fed audio samples in real-time.
 This is not a trivial task and existing software should be analyzed in order to learn the best techniques to do so.

-The DAC is exposed at address $FD5E or $FE9E, while the ADC is at $FD5F or $FE9F.
+The DAC is exposed at address $FD5E or $FE9E.

+Keep in mind that since the DAC feeds its output into the SID's EXT_IN pin, so the volume for that must be set through $FD58.
+This also opens interesting possibilities since the SID can apply filters to the audio coming in through that pin.
+See [Second Mod](https://plus4world.powweb.com/software/Second_Mod) for an example of that.

 Detailed information, including code, can be found on the [ReVox Wiki](https://github.com/SukkoPera/ReVox/wiki).

 ### ADC
-TBD
+First of all, the ADC needs calibration.
+This can easily be done with the following BASIC line:

+    DO : POKE 64863,0 : PRINT PEEK(64863) : LOOP

+Then use a screwdriver to turn the pot on the Digiblaster until the displayed value is mostly stable around 128.

+The ADC is exposed at $FD5F or $FE9F.
+Writing any value starts the sampling process.
+Then at least 48 clock cycles must elapse before the sampled value can be read from the same register.
+Since the conversion is directly linked to the clock of the Plus/4, this means that the smallest timer value for timer 1 is 48.

 ## Releases
 If you want to get this board produced, you are recommended to get [the latest release](https://github.com/SukkoPera/ReBlast/releases) rather than the current git version, as the latter might be under development and is not guaranteed to be working.